andraugust/andraugust.github.io/classical-mechanics.md

 #### Dynamics Equations

-There are different dynamics equations to use, depending how a system is encoded:
+There are different dynamics equations to use, depending on how a system is encoded:

 | Encoding    | Dynamics Equation          |
 | ----------- | -------------------------- |